JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ```
 {kotlin-runnable="true" id="ranges-kotlin"}

-As soon as you need to exclude one of the bounds, for example, to check if a version is greater or equal (`>=`) than the minimal version
+As soon as you need to exclude one of the bounds, like to check whether a version is greater than or equal to (`>=`) the minimum version
-and less (`<`) than the maximal version, such inclusive ranges won't help.
+and less than (`<`) the maximum version, these inclusive ranges won't help.

 ## Comparison by several criteria